ibm-cloud-docs/vpc/vsi-reservation-create.md

 1. From your virtual server list, click **Attach**.
 2. Select the reservation to attach the server to and click **Attach**.

-## Attaching an existing bare metal server to a reservation with the UI (beta)
+## Attaching an existing bare metal server to a reservation with the UI
 {: #attach-bare-metal-server-ui-vpc}
 {: ui}